TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

    ddev describe

-This shows informations about the project, its urls and the access to phpMyAdmin, MailHog and the mysql database.
+Displays information about the project, its URLs and access to phpMyAdmin, MailHog and the MySQL database.

 FIRST_INSTALL
 =============